austozi/repomancer/README.md

 Clone this repository and run `docker build .` from where Dockerfile is.

+Pre-built images are available at https://hub.docker.com/r/austozi/repomancer.

 ## Install

-1. Download docker-compose.yml and edit as appropriate.
-2. From the directory containing docker-compose.yml, run `docker compose up -d`.
+Clone this repository and edit docker-compose.yml as appropriate.
+Then, from the directory containing docker-compose.yml, run `docker compose up -d`.

 ## Configure